StackStorm/st2docs/docs/source/datastore.rst

     u'$uper$ecret!'

-Get all key-value pairs and decypt any that are encrypted:
+Get all key-value pairs and decrypt any that are encrypted:

 ::